splitio/javascript-client/Detailed-README.md

 1. `npm run build-umd` => UMD version of the code (development).
 1. `npm run build-min` => UMD version of the code but minified.

+### Updating Redis mocks for UT

+For generating and consuming JSON files with Redis instances data, we use redis-dump package.

+Requirements: Have a redis instance running and with the desired data (use producers to load data from Google Org).

+To regenerate the mock:
+> ./node_modules/redis-dump/bin/cli/redis-dump --json > src/__tests__/mocks/redis_mock

+Then just run the test (you need a redis instance running of course):
+> npm run test-node-redis

 ### CI

 > use latest LTS version of NodeJS